-Over the river, and through the woods to this Whimsical Woodland Thanksgiving we go!
-Loralee Lewis designed amazing printables where rustic whimsy meets a traditionally formal event- for a cute kids Thanksgiving table.
-She gathered it all together in the autumn woods with burlap, nature inspired accents and festive fall pumpkins!
+Over the river, and through the woods to this Whimsical Woodland Thanksgiving Celebration we go!
+For this darling kids Thanksgiving table, the talented Loralee Lewis designed gorgeous, storybook-like printables and found the perfect balance of rustic whimsy and traditional styles.
+She put it all together in a beautiful autumn woods setting with burlap, nature inspired accents and festive fall pumpkins!

 PARTY HIGHLIGHTS to look out for:

 – “100% Homemade From the Heart” mason jar drink labels

 – Themed wavy banner chair backs with burlap bows

 – Tree stump dessert platters and pine cone decorations

 – “Savor the Memories” leftover food container labels

 We decided to throw a children’s Thanksgiving Dinner complete with all the trimmings.
 This rustic, whimsical woodland creature theme is just right for a crisp alfresco meal to take in the autumn colors, or for a fantastic kids table near the hearth that will make the big kids jealous!